erikleitch/climaxTestSuite/README.md

 ![ClusterFit](https://github.com/erikleitch/climaxTestSuite/blob/master/images/cluster_mosaic_disp.png)

-displaying the mosaicked data, model and residuals.
+displaying the mosaicked data, model and residuals.   *NB: this script uses data provided in the data directory, so this repository is sufficient to run the script*

+ *NB: The following scripts look for appropriate data on your local machine, and are provided only as examples of how to use the relevant climax commands*

 # <a name=stack_fit>Simple stacked data</a>

 A simple example of stacking multiple observations into a single UVF